Niuma Mohamed: 2010–13: Niuma and further success

 The actress followed this with her directorial debut, the drama Niuma, which featured her in the titular role, alongside an ensemble cast including Yoosuf Shafeeu, Sheela Najeeb, Mohamed Manik, Ahmed Nimal, Aminath Rasheedha, and Abdulla Muaz.
 The project made Mohamed the highest-paid actress in the history of Maldivian cinema.
 In an interview, she stated, "I sacrificed my hair to make a scene audiences will be thrilled to watch.
 I assure everyone that, if this film is not appreciated, I will leave the industry once and for all".
-Upon release, the film was met with widespread critical acclaim, specifically complimenting the performance and dialogue.
+The film was met with critical acclaim, specifically complimenting the performance and dialogue.
 Ahmed Naif from Sun wrote: "Niuma's acting is the best I have seen from a Maldivian film.
 In the scene where Nimal cuts her hair, she brought the perfect expression and emotions to it, nobody else could have justified the role as she did".
 The film went on to become the highest-grossing Maldivian release of the year and fetched Mohamed several accolades, including Best Director and Best Actress awards at the 2nd Maldives Film Awards.
 She also won the Best Actress award at the 6th Gaumee Film Awards ceremony, while being nominated for Best Director.

 Mohamed began 2011 with Hussain Munawwar's directorial debut, Sazaa, opposite Ismail Rasheed and Lufshan Shakeeb.
 The story revolves around a carefree woman whose life it turned upside down when she is forced to marry a brutal man.
 Mohamed earned mostly positive comments for her performance as the lead character.
 Critically well received, the film emerged as a commercial success.
 Mohamed's performance fetched her a Best Actress nomination at the 7th Gaumee Film Awards.
 She followed this success by appearing in Ali Shifau's psychological romantic thriller Zaharu, alongside Ali Seezan and Sheela Najeeb.
 The film centers around a married man who has a brief affair with a woman who becomes obsessed with him.
 Mohamed played the role of Aminath, a woman who finds out about her husband's extramarital affair.
 The film was inspired by the Adrian Lyne-directed American erotic thriller Fatal Attraction (1987).
-Upon release, Zaharu received mixed responses from critics and was declared a flop at the box office.
+Zaharu received mixed responses from critics and was declared a flop at the box office.
 Apart from featuring in an item number in Hamid Ali's Laelaa, Mohamed went on to star alongside Aishath Rishmy, Ali Seezan, Ahmed Azmeel, and Aminath Rasheedha in Azmeel's debut, Hiyy Yaara Dheefa.
 The film received negative reviews from critics, pointing out similarities between the Bollywood comedy-drama film Ishq (1997) and Kundan Shah's family drama Dil Hai Tumhaara (2002).
 Mohamed played Anju, an adopted daughter craving love.
 The film did not succeed financially, but her portrayal was moderately acclaimed by critics.